rkaunismaa/CUDA/README.md

 # Monday, July 1, 2024

-Continuing to drill through the most excellent book "Programming in Parallel with CUDA"
+Continuing to drill through the most excellent book "Programming in Parallel with CUDA".

+Got the cpp stuff compiling and running ... sigh.